 The following scholarships are funded through the annual TCU/Superintendent’s Golf Outing, the Alumni Association’s Plan2000 fund, an individual donation and a grant from the South Bend Press Club.

-One $4,000 scholarship is awarded to a graduate from each SBCSC high school (Adams, Clay, New Tech, Riley, Rise Up Academy and Washington).
+One $4,000 scholarship is awarded to a graduate from each SBCSC high school (Adams, Clay, Riley, Rise Up Academy and Washington).
 The scholarships are $1,000 per year for four years, providing the student maintains satisfactory grades and a full time status in an institute of higher education.
 Applications for this scholarship must be turned in to the Guidance Counselor’s Office at the high school and will be submitted to the Alumni Association through the school.

 A $5,000 grant to a graduating SBCSC senior accepted to study at Purdue University South Bend or Purdue University West Lafayette.
 Champaigne Scholars who maintain a 3.5 GPA and continue to be enrolled at Purdue may apply for renewal in subsequent years.
 This application should be sent to the Alumni Association office.

 Up to three $1,000 one-time scholarships are awarded to a SBCSC graduating senior or to a graduate whose parent or grandparent is an active member of the South Bend Alumni Association.
 Application for this scholarship should be sent directly to the Alumni Association office.

 A $1,000 grant awarded to a SBCSC graduating senior pursuing a degree and accepted to study architecture, engineering or a related field.